 SOP Drafting Prompts: 12 Templates for SOPs People Actually Follow

-12 prompts to write Standard Operating Procedures that are clear, testable, and survive turnover — with owners, checks, and edge cases.
+12 AI prompts to write Standard Operating Procedures that are clear, testable, and survive turnover — with named owners, per-step checks, and edge cases.

-Most SOPs are written for legal cover, not for use — they live in a Confluence page nobody opens, with “ensure that X is done” instead of testable steps.
-These prompts force a single named owner, verb-led steps, a success check per step, and an edge-case appendix so the SOP actually gets followed when the person who wrote it is on PTO.
+Most SOPs are written for legal cover, not for use.
+They sit in a Confluence page nobody opens, full of “ensure that X is done” instead of testable steps, and the #1 reason they rot is that no single person owns them — when an SOP belongs to “the business,” nobody keeps it accurate.
+These prompts force a single named owner, verb-led steps, a success check per step, a review date, and an edge-case appendix, so the procedure still runs when the person who wrote it is on PTO.
 Pair with handover document prompts when documenting role-level knowledge transfer.

 Best for